bahrus/xtal-element/README.md

 }
 ```

-Another benefit of "bunching together" property change actions is that if there is an asynchronous workflow added (TODO), then rather than evaluating this action 3 times, it will only be evaluated once, with the same result.
+Another benefit of "bunching together" property change actions is because XtalElement uses an asynchronous workflow, rather than evaluating this action 3 times, it will only be evaluated once, with the same result.

 ## Inheritance overindulgence?

 By leveraging css-based transformations, subclasses which override the transformations have fairly free reign.
 But probably no more so than more traditional class based components (which can override render and do whatever it pleases).
 This is largely a symptom of lack of a "final" keyword for properties and methods, even within TypeScript.

 But what XtalElement is guilty of, perhaps, is making it more tempting to take great liberties with the original UI.
-XtalElement, by design, tries to make it easy to tweak the rendered output, compared with more traditional rendering methods.
+XtalElement, by design, tries to make it easy for inheriting subclasses to tweak the rendered output, compared with more traditional rendering methods.

 XtalElement's template processing can still benefit from standard inheritance, in the sense that transformation branches can be defined within a method, and that method can be overridden, which is all fine and good.
 But XtalElement allows an easy way to amend *any* part of the document easily, not just specially marked sections from the base class.